 Trek Through Time, our indoor exhibit hall, opened in the historic barn.

-Alameda Parkway was closed to vehicular traffic.
+Alameda Parkway was restricted to vehicular traffic.

 The location of Arthur Lakes’ lost Quarry 1 was rediscovered ~0.5 mile north of Dinosaur Ridge along County Road 93.